 These walls are new.
-If there is an empty tile behind this wall, moving atom moves through it without having to be stopped by this wall.
+If there is an empty tile behind this wall, moving atoms move through it without having to be stopped by this wall.
 In the game, there are four possible variants of this cube.
-The first you can pass through downward and to the right, the another one up and left.
-Otherwise, it works like the wall.
+The first you can pass through downward and to the right, another one up and left.
+Otherwise, it works like a wall.
 The third option is continuous in all directions.
 The fourth wall is modified from the last mentioned.
 After the atom goes through this wall, it is transformed into a standard wall.

 The next thing is the invisible version of the walls.

-Finally, I must mention atoms, which are bringing into move after the impact of a moving atom and fragile atoms that are disappearing after the impact of another atom.
+Finally, I must mention atoms, which are bringing into the move after the impact of a moving atom, and fragile atoms that are disappearing after the impact of another atom.

 The latest version

 Levels are not ordered by difficulty.
-In some levels I've tested new objects.
-Eg. there can be seen the first first animation that appeared in one of the last levels of the game.
+On some levels, I've tested new objects.
+Eg. there can be seen the first animation that appeared in one of the last levels of the game.

 I've decided to publish the latest stable version.
 It is newly available for download here.